AbhiBiju/ReadMe-Generator/README.md

 ## Tests

-To run tests, run the following command:
+To run tests, use the following command:

 ```md
 npm test